Tuesday, 23 May 2023

 A quick return of the Mara less than a season later was something I was more-than-happy to see.
 Not only was he a great monster, but the writer who had created him was absolutely brilliant.
 If we were going to get another mind-blowingly incredible script like Kinda, then bring that damn Mara back!

 And we did, of course.
 Snakedance was also quite awesome.
 I am still madly in love with that shot of Dojjen sitting out in the desert.
-It's great how they return ti it over and over until, at last, the Doctor joins him in the snakedance.
+It's great how they return to it over and over until, at last, the Doctor joins him in the snakedance.
 It seems to convey that he knew all along what his purpose was in defeating the Mara and was just waiting for the rest of the plot to catch up with him.
 His last scene with him rising up and offering one final smile before he walks off is absolutely gorgeous.
-This was as great as the "You created us, man of evil.
+The sequence was as great as the "You created us, man of evil.
 But we are free!" moment in last season's Castrovalva.
 This is one of the things I love about the Davison era.
 While I may have been a fairly young impressionable lad when I first watched this period, it does have some really poignant scenes that would have still had a strong impact on me at any age.
 The production team at the time just excelled at doing this sort of stuff.
-Their use of Dojjen in Snakedance is one of their better examples of this.
+Their use of Dojjen in Snakedance is one of the better examples of this.

-Oddly enough, however, Snakedance sits with me in much the same way as Castrovalva does in regards to Logopolis/ To all intents and purposes, it is as great a story as Kinda.
+Oddly enough, however, Snakedance sits with me in much the same way as Castrovalva does in regards to Logopolis.
+To all intents and purposes, it is as great a story as Kinda.
 And yet, I regard the first Mara tale to be a Classic.
 But I don't ascribe the same title to its sequel.
 I still absolutely love it.
 But I wouldn't can't give it that most lofty of titles.

 Still, it's an absolutely gorgeous story.